How To Get a Medical Marijuana Card in Washington DC

 How long does it take to get a District of Columbia MMIC?

-Typically, successful applicants receive their District of Columbia's medical marijuana registration cards by mail three to four weeks after their application.
+Typically, successful applicants receive their District of Columbia's medical marijuana registration cards by mail 3- 4 weeks after their application.
 Applicants with incomplete information receive notifications to provide the missing details, which may prolong the arrival dates of their registration cards.

 Getting a Washington D.C.
 Medical Marijuana Card Online